Nancy Mauro-Flude

 About

-Her longitutional empirical studies of experiential processes in grassroots contexts notwithstanding the bedlam of feminist-anarchist-web server communities, selected publications include: Thinking with Shells: Decolonising Digital Culturescapes (2025), Writing the Feminist Internet (2024), Caring About the Vast Horizon (2022), Performing with the Aether (2020), and Methodologies of Risk (2017),
+The bredth of her transdiscipinary expertise, that spans social innovation, critical theory and aesthetics are demonstrated in publications such as Thinking with Shells: Decolonising Digital Culturescapes (2025), Writing the Feminist Internet (2024), Caring About the Vast Horizon (2022), Performing with the Aether (2020), Methodologies of Risk (2017).

 Media